 Dramamine comes in a number of forms, from standard pills to chewable tablets, and under a number of brand names.
 There’s even one that’s designed to provide 24 hours of nausea protection, which would be a good fit for anyone who likes to marathon their way through games.

 Wear a Wristband

 If you’re looking for a potential solution that doesn’t involve taking medication, Sea-Bands might be the right choice.
 Sea-Bands (and other similar products) are wristbands that put acupuncture pressure on what’s known as the Nei-Kuan point in your wrist.
-The result, for many people, is a reduced susceptibility to motion sickness.
-Like some other potential solutions on this list, Sea-Bands are primarily marketed toward travelers, but VR users have reported that they work in virtual worlds as well.
+For many people, the result is a reduced susceptibility to motion sickness.
+Like other potential solutions on this list, Sea-Bands are primarily marketed toward travelers, but VR users have reported success using them too.
 You can buy Sea-Bands and other similar products online or at most drug stores.

 Now the bad news: it’s possible none of these potential solutions will help you feel better in motion-heavy VR experiences.
 If none of them work for you, your best option is simply to avoid playing games that bring motion sickness on.
 Racing games, flying games, and games that let you move freely to explore virtual worlds are good ones to avoid if you’re susceptible to VR motion sickness.

 On the plus side, that leaves plenty of VR experiences as fair game.
 If you simply focus only on games and apps where your viewpoint remains locked in place, or only lets you move through actual room-scale movement or teleportation, you’ll probably fare just fine.